 - pay the EJS levy and, if applicable, the matting levy to the AFA;

 - submit to the AFA scanned copies of:

 - o original timesheets; and

-- o witness statements, if any.
+- witness statements, if any.

+- complete online the title points workbook.

-- complete online the race meeting results form and title points workbook.
+- Within 48 hours after a race meeting the host club must complete online the race meeting results form.